 I personally use this method and in here I categorize savings as a different category from fixed expenses.
-But I still divide them into two and put it away in a savings account.
+But I still divide them into two and put them away in a savings account.

 For example, if I am budgeting $50/month to save for a vacation, I will take the half-payment every paycheck and put it in our savings account.

 So if your home insurance is $1200, divide that by 24.
-The result will be $50 so every paycheck, you set aside $50 dollars.
+The result will be $50, so for every paycheck, you set aside $50 dollars.
 By the time the home insurance is due, you already have the full amount to pay it off.

 This process is called funding your sinking funds.
 A sinking fund is a way of saving a little money each month to save for a big purchase later on.

 Why do some employers pay their staff biweekly while others pay weekly?